opensearch-project/documentation-website/_dashboards/management/data-sources.md

 `openssl rand -hex 12`

-Generating 12 bytes results in a hexadecimal string that is 12 * 2 = 24 characters long
+Generating 12 bytes results in a hexadecimal string that is 12 * 2 = 24 characters long.
 {: .note}

 ## Permissions